2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/_index.md

 The Community Sprint is a complimentary event to which everyone is invited to participate and contribute with their point of view, ideas, open mindset and positive aura.
 Beverages and lunch are provided to support participants.
-**Registration information to the Community Sprint will be shared separately.**
+**Registration information for the Community Sprint will be shared separately.**

 ## Schedule
 A more in-depth overview of the schedule and various events taking place during